To: Victims of Abuse is dedicated to those who have experienced abuse.

 When a toxic person can no longer control you, they will try to control how others see you.
 This misinformation will feel unfair, but stay above it, trusting that other people will eventually see the truth, just like you did.
 (Jill Blakeway)

 Stand up for the truth!
-But if there are some who doubt your story, shrug your shoulders and move on.
+But if there are some people who doubt your story, shrug your shoulders and move on.

 In some cases, entire nations are unwilling to admit some of the tragic or traumatic events that have happened in the past.
 After World War II, countries on both sides of the conflict were traumatized due to the horrific events that took place.
 In some instances, such as in post-war Japan, there has been a reluctance for governments to frankly admit responsibility for traumatic events, and there has been a reluctance to apologize in a formal manner.
 As part of this reluctance, sometimes history textbooks in children’s classrooms have not adequately described their country’s involvement in cruel behaviour and wartime traumas.